 Step number Tres!

-Next, I transferred my pot from the stove and into the portable burner, which I had preheated to a low setting.
-I added the entire content of the Frontera Tomatillo Salsa and a rinsed the beans from a can of great northern beans.
-In order to maximize flavor of my white chili, I filled the tomatillo jar half way with chicken broth and added that to the pot as well.
+Next, I transferred my pot from the stove and into the portable burner I had preheated to a low setting.
+I added the entire content of the Frontera Tomatillo Salsa and rinsed the beans from a can of great northern beans.
+To maximize the flavor of my white chili, I filled the tomatillo jar halfway with chicken broth and added that to the pot.
 Placed the lid on the Rockcrok and set the kitchen timer for one hour.

 That was it.
 Six-ish ingredients and three steps to make this delicious white chili with chicken and spicy turkey sausage.
-Serve it a nice piece of cornbread or over rice.
-If you like this chili recipe you might enjoy these as well;
+Serve it with a nice piece of cornbread or over rice.
+If you like this chili recipe, you might enjoy these as well;

-- My 10 favorite pantry products and how I use them
+- My ten favorite pantry products and how I use them

 - The secret of how to cook grilled sweet potatoes flawlessly